This is the fourth part of my series explaining how Don’t Panic Labs approaches project management through the lens of a software release cycle.

 We generally use one week iterations, which we’ve found to be long enough to get tangible work completed but short enough to allow us to quickly pivot or react to things that inevitably come up.

 Weekly iteration pre-planning meetings are held one day prior to our iteration planning meetings.
-The product owner, project manager, lead architect and QA lead meet to discuss progress on the currently scheduled items, triage any new items that have come up over the last week and plan for the next iteration.
-We determine if we can we continue down the path originally planned or if we need to adjust current plans.
+The product owner, project manager, lead architect, and QA lead meet to discuss progress on the currently scheduled items, triage any new items that have come up over the last week, and plan for the next iteration.
+We determine if we can continue down the path originally planned or if we need to adjust current plans.

 Our iteration planning meetings with the team are used to communicate the work items scheduled for the iteration and to make sure they understand the scope of work assigned.